I have a new webpage! https://anaismoller.github.io . There you will find updated information.

-I belong to several surveys that search for supernovae at different distances and times in our Universe such as : SkyMapper Transient Survey, OzDES, Dark Energy Survey and SNLS.
-With the SkyMapper Transienty Survey we recently launched Supernova Sighting , a Zooniverse Project , where you can join us in the search for supernovae and other transients.
+I work with in several time-domain and cosmology surveys searching for transients at different distances and times in our Universe such as : Deeper Wider Faster program, Dark Energy Science Collaboration (DESC LSST) , Transients and Variable Star Collaboration (TVS LSST) , the SN group of the Dark Energy Survey (DES) , its spectroscopic counterpart OzDES, the photometric SkyMapper Transient Survey, the spectroscopic ePessto+ and the photometric SNLS.
+As well as the Informatics and Statistics Science Collaboration for LSST .
+With the SkyMapper Transient Survey we launched Supernova Sighting , a Zooniverse Project , where citizen scientists joined us in the search for supernovae and other transients.

 I was born in Venezuela and did my undergrad at Universidad Simón Bolívar.
 I then moved to France where I did the NPAC master 2 and a PhD at Irfu Cea Saclay and Université Paris Diderot.
-I enjoy communicating science to the general public and was selected to be a CAASTRO Astronomer in Residence.
+I enjoy communicating science to the general public and was selected to be a CAASTRO Astronomer in Residence at Uluru, Australia.
+I speak spanish, english, french and german.
 I also ejoy hiking, rock climbing, diving, sailing and playing cello.